What is lifting equipment? An A-Z overview for warehouses and factories.

 Load capacity is the first and most crucial factor.

-• Do not choose equipment that only barely meets the load capacity; it must have a safety factor
+- Do not choose equipment that just barely meets the capacity; always include a safety factor

-• Consider both static and dynamic loads (during continuous lifting and lowering)
+- Consider both static load and dynamic load (during continuous lifting/lowering).

 => Read more: